mhs30/2048/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Features

+Header with title and button to start the game generating two tiles with values of either 2 or 4

+Grid to display multidimensional array of tiles with 4 rows and 4 columns

+Move tiles with arrow keys or touch swipe

+Merge tiles into one if they have the same value

+Tiles with same value share same color

+Dialogs for both victory - comes with conffeti animation, and defeat

+Animation/Transitions when tiles are moved, merged and spawned

+Score counter

+Best score stored on localStorage if played in Desktop

+Button to enable/disable sound effects

+Button to display bottom sheet with share information

+Button to display bottom sheet wth game information

+Footer

+Responsive Design for Web, Ipad & Mobile

+P.S.
+In case you are wondering about the second line in the footer here is the explanation: This weekend i had to take care of my uncle’s daughters and i let her choose the colors of the tiles from the Materialize Documentation to keep them busy while i was coding, then i added their name to the footer so they could share the game with their friends.